GeorgeKlemperer/theOrbituaries/README.md

 ## Introduction:

-This repository holds a project built for juxtaposing space and earth stories and for practicing interacting with public APIs.
+This repository holds a project built for juxtaposing space and earth stories, and for practicing interacting with public APIs.
 Enter a date and a news category to generate the image.
 The APIs utlized in the website are NASA's apod API, The Guardian API, and Unsplash.<br>

 <img width="100%" alt="image" src="images/websiteScreenshot.png">